 2. Lower setup fees and operational fees

-Tmall Global is notorious for charging high fees as can be seen below:
+Tmall Global charges high fees as can be seen below:

 - Deposit: USD 25,000